 - 1. Your defined benefit membership category.
-This is found on your most recent Member Statement; - 2.
-The NTC% applicable to your defined benefit category: - categories 1, 1BC, 1C, 1D: 10.8% - category 2: 7.2% - categories 3, 4: 0%; - 3.
-Your member contribution rate, which depends on your category and whether you make these contributions from pre-tax or post-tax salary; - 4.
+This is found on your most recent Member Statement. - 2.
+The NTC% applicable to your defined benefit category:

+- categories 1, 1BC, 1C, 1D- category 2- categories 3, 410.8%7.2%0.0%

+- 3. Your member contribution rate, which depends on your category and whether you make these contributions from pre-tax or post-tax salary. - 4.
 Your super salary as per your most recent Member Statement.
 This salary will be reduced for any periods of part-time work during the year (if any).

-The above NTC calculation may not apply to you if, during the year:

-- you ceased service

-- you took leave without pay

-- you changed benefit categories

-- you became eligible for a late retirement benefit

-- you received a benefit greater than the normal benefits provided, or

-- the benefits in the Plan are changed.
+The NTC calculation may not apply to you if, during the year: - · you ceased service - · you took leave without pay - · you changed benefit categories - · you became eligible for a late retirement benefit - · you received a benefit greater than the normal benefits provided, or - · the benefits in the Plan are changed.

-8. Examples to determine concessional (before-tax) contribution limits using NTCs
+8. Examples to determine concessional (before-tax) contribution limits using NTCs: